Solonarv/lud-kingmaker-notes/Player Characters/Izaya Surtova.md

 unable to take anything seriously but this is actually just an affectation. developed as a defense mechanism: jokes are a great way to deflect from inquiries into her familial background.
 ### Secrets
 Cautious about her kitsune nature (usually goes around as a human) but takes no great pains to conceal it.
 As far as she's concerned it's just a neat trick she can do, or so she says.
 Secretive about the source of her magics.
-Takes great trust to reveal
+Takes great trust to reveal aasimar nature or source of sorc powers.
+### Religion
+Follows the Prismatic Ray (Desna, Shelyn, and Sarenrae).
+Unfortunately she has two left hands when it comes to making things, and reasons that scaring people is okay in combat scenarios, so she's probably never going to get the goddesses' personal attention in a positive way.